cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 As we reflect on Ken Thompson’s lecture 40 years later, it becomes clear that his insights are more relevant than ever.
 The need for robust verification mechanisms, secure development practices, and a healthy skepticism of the tools we rely on cannot be overstated.
-The question Thompson posed about how much do you trust your compiler continues to resonate, reminding us that in the field of cybersecurity, trust must be continually earned and verified.
+The question Thompson posed about how much do I trust my compiler continues to resonate with me, as a reminder that in the field of cybersecurity, trust must be continually earned and verified.

 <figure class="jb_picture">
   {% responsive_image width: "75%" border: "1px solid #808080" path: img/posts/2023/2023-12-27/kent-thompson-moral.png alt: "Kent Thompson's moral" %}